-Amazon Seller Central is the friendly web interface available to merchants and brands to market and sell their merchandise straight to Amazon’s virtual shoppers through the Amazon marketplace.
-Those who have a Seller Central account are known as “third-party sellers.”
+Amazon Seller Central is the friendly web interface available to merchants and brands to market and start selling their merchandise straight to Amazon’s virtual shoppers through the Amazon marketplace.
+Those who have a Seller account are known as “third-party sellers.”
 Seller Central gives users much more control over the whole process by allowing them to stock and price their own products.

 Amazon Standard Identification Number (ASIN)

 ASINs are unique blocks of 10 alphanumeric characters assigned by Amazon to identify products in the online catalog.
-They’re available on the product detail page and for books, ASINs are the same as the ISBN number.
+They’re available on the product detail page and for books, ASINs are the same as the ISBN.
 You can use ASINs to find product pages.